tanboonjoon/main/docs/UserGuide.md

 > - Follows index format of delete - The index refers to the index number shown in the most recent listing.
 > - Only enter in the details you want to edit.
 Details not specified in this command will not be changed.
 > - The index **must be a positive integer** 1, 2, 3, ...
-> - You can modify a reminder into a deadline/event by adding start & end dates:
+> - You can modify a reminder into a deadline/event by adding start & end dates or change a event to deadline/reminder etc:
 > 	 * `edit INDEX st/1700 et/1900`
 > - For tags, the edit command follows the following rules:
 > 	- If the task does not have a tag specified in the edit command, the edit command shall add that tag to the task.